 As with many things in marketing, it is the work you do up front—the research and relationship-building—that determines the success of your social media influencer marketing campaigns.
 You can always find an online personality who’s willing to accept your money to promote you.
 Finding those win-win relationships, though, takes effort.
 That effort pays off not just in new sales, but in new, loyal advocates for your brand.
 Those who’ve learned to do this well know that the effort is worth it.

-For inside information from Capitalism.com on growing your brand, click here.
+For free training from Capitalism.com to help you get started building your million-dollar brand, click here.